-Regular Limited Withdrawal Offers are intended to be made every six months from June 2019, subject to the Fund having available liquid assets.
+Every six months, subject to the Fund having available liquid assets, a Limited Withdrawal Offer will be made.
 The amount made available under each Limited Withdrawal Offer will be notified to Investors at the time an offer is made.
 It is expected that, in aggregate \$10 million will be made available each year under Limited Withdrawal Offers.